keptn/keptn.github.io/content/docs/develop/reference/keptnslog/index.md

     {{< popup_image link="./assets/entry.png" caption="Keptn Entry Points">}}

-  1. As you can see in the example in the screenshot, we see that during that timeframe, a new pipeline run for the *carts* service of our *sockshop* project has been initiated as a result of a new image being pushed to a container registry.
+  1. As you can see in the example in the screenshot, we see that during that timeframe, a new pipeline run for the *carts* service of our *sockshop* project has been initiated as a result of executing the [keptn CLI](../cli) command for sending a new artifact event.
 To see all log messages relevant to this run, copy the value of the *keptnContext* at the right side of the table.
 Afterwards, enter the following query into the search bar at the top: `keptnContext: <KEPTN_CONTEXT>`.
 As a result, you will be presented with a view resembling the example below:

     {{< popup_image link="./assets/pipeline-log.png" caption="Keptn Entry Log Entries">}}